Management Committee Meeting

 Lecturer: Dr. Katarina Matthes, University of Zurich Content: The aim of this lecture is to provide an introduction to how mortality data can be used for retrospective modelling of an...

-ZOOM link Lecturer: Dr. Sergi Trias-Llimós, Centre for Demographic Studies (CED), Barcelona Content: This lecture introduces life tables as a fundamental tool for analysing mortality and health inequalities.
-It covers...
+Lecturer: Dr. Sergi Trias-Llimós, Centre for Demographic Studies (CED), Barcelona Content: This lecture introduces life tables as a fundamental tool for analysing mortality and health inequalities.
+It covers key demographic...

 There is evidence that the relationship between socio-economic status and health, particularly mortality, is not constant.
 Depending on the context, inequalities in mortality have emerged, widened, or decreased over the...